 Here is a link to a complete list of FedEx’s fees.

 One reason we feel this foretells greater change for the market is that these types of surcharges are something both companies have been signaling for a while.
 This, from a recent article in DC Velocity:

-Our perspective is that FedEx has more confidence in its delivery network and as a result, feels better prepared for the upcoming peak season.
-Or, it could be they are using this as a chance to win over frustrated UPS customers.
+Our perspective is that FedEx has more confidence in its delivery network and, as a result, feels better prepared for the upcoming peak season.
+Or, it could be it is using this as a chance to win over frustrated UPS customers.
 FedEx’s ground network is smaller, so there is less volume and risk to the company during this period.

-The surcharges being implemented by both companies is a bold move, especially with so much attention currently being placed on the ‘final mile’.
+The surcharges being implemented by both companies are a bold move, especially with so much attention currently being placed on the “final mile.”
 Competition is growing exponentially for UPS and FedEx from companies and startups focused on better servicing the B2C residential delivery markets.
-These extra fees may be short sighted considering how crowded the marketplace is destined to become.
+These extra fees may be short-sighted considering how crowded the marketplace is destined to become.